Do you ever think about SEO and feel a tad overwhelmed?

 On most sites, you can see the share count displayed somewhere prominent:

 The second place that we’re going to look is the comment section (if there is one).

 - “This is the best post on (topic) I’ve ever read”

 Then, they’re likely satisfied.
 On the other hand, if there are a lot of complaints or suggestions, most visitors probably left the page unsatisfied and went back to the search results.

-Factor #4 – Do you consider all your visitors?: Google has made it clear that it wants you to optimize your website for your visitors.
+User Experience – Google has made it clear that it wants you to optimize your website for your visitors.
 Your keyword planner helps with every new post you write.

 This is another manual check, so you won’t need to do it for every search result.
 But, it can be used as a final check before you make a decision to target or not target a keyword.

 First, check if the page is mobile friendly by using Google’s own mobile-friendly test: